Early Preview — Kiwisonic is free during early preview. The shape of the product is still being figured out, and feedback is what drives it forward.

 CategorySources

-Macros2 assignable macro knobs, the primary DAW automation surface
+Macros4 assignable macro knobs, handy as the DAW automation surface

-Three modulation sources that react to how you play, not just what you play.
+Three modulation sources that respond to how you play, not just what you play.
+They come set up inside presets.

 • HP12 / HP24.
 High-pass at 12 or 24 dB per octave

 • Comb.
-Short-delay feedback for metallic and resonant textures
+Short-delay feedback for a metallic, resonant color

 Distortion (per voice)